Epicalable/JARVIS/README.md

 Here at Epicalable we are committed in keeping J.A.R.V.I.S up-to-date and up-to-speed with the growing tech solutions and algorithms.
 Hence this new commit includes:
 ```
 Update Highlights:-
-1. Before, each functions had their own Audit uploading code but now, We have a new centralised Audit function to remove redundant code.
-   1a.
-Using the centralised function we can control audit-writing more effectively and will be integrated into the developer tools soon.
-2. Keep a look out for the new upcoming developer tools in the coming days!!!
+1. Keep a look out for the new upcoming developer tools in the coming days!!!
    We are currently slowly adding Developer tools in the code which are currently unaccessable to users.

 Weekly Maintanance Updates:-